nirweingarten/svib/README.md

-# VUB - Variational Upper Bound for the Information Bottleneck Objective
+# SVIB - Supervised Variational Information Bottleneck Objective

 MIT license

-This library implements the methods described in the paper 'Tighter Bounds on the Information Bottleneck with Application to Deep Learning'.
+This library implements the methods described in the paper 'Revisiting the variational information bottleneck'.
 The information bottleneck (IB) is an information theoretic approach for machine learning optimization.
-VUB is an upper bound for the IB objective that is computable and optimizable in stochastic DNN settings.
+SVIB is an upper bound for the IB objective that is computable and optimizable in stochastic DNN settings.
 This Library allows the reconstruction of the experiments demonstrated in the paper.

 <!-- Link to the paper [ paper](https://add_link). -->  This will be filled once the paper is published